-Did you know that there are two ways of getting an abortion?
-These are a medical abortion where the abortion is done by taking pills.
+Did you know that there are two types of abortion?
+These are a medical abortion where the abortion is done by taking specific pills.
 The other method is a surgical abortion which is a same-day medical procedure done at a clinic or hospital.
 Find your nearest clinic or hospital here.

 A medical abortion is usually done for a pregnancy which is 12 weeks old or less and a surgical abortion for pregnancy which is older than 12 weeks up to 20 weeks.

 You can also get a surgical abortion if your pregnancy is 12 weeks old or less, but the first option is a medical abortion.

 Remember, you have the right to be told about both types of abortion procedures by the healthcare provider counselling you.
 The healthcare provider will often recommend the best method, but you need to be comfortable with the method before going ahead with the abortion.

 Abortion by pills (medical abortion)

 Medical abortion is when you only take pills (tablets) to have an abortion.
 You take two types of pills orally (by mouth).
 The first pill you take is called mifepristone.
 It stops the embryo from growing.
 It also starts the abortion process by making the cervix widen.
 The cervix is a ring of muscle leading up to the uterus (womb).
 The second pill is called misoprostol.
 You take it the next day after the first pill.
 This second pill causes the uterus to contract and push out what is in it.
 Your healthcare provider will tell you exactly when to take the misoprostol.

 Take a look at the female reproductive system below:

 A follow-up appointment is booked a week or two after a medical abortion to make sure that the abortion was successful.
 If the abortion was not 100% successful (not everything came out), then a surgical abortion will need to be done.